 The plasma panel sensor (PPS) invented by I-S is a novel micropattern detector inspired by many operational and fabrication principles common to plasma display panels used in television displays.
 It is comprised of an array of small pixels, either open-cell or closed-cell, each independently capable of detecting free-electrons or ions generated within the cell by incident ionizing radiation, and can operate either with high gain in the Geiger discharge mode, or with lower gain but faster response in the avalanche mode.
 Both structures and modes of operation provide high granularity and position resolution, are physically robust, intrinsically radiation-hard and hermetically-sealed.
-PPS detectors are being developed for high-resolution particle beam tracking and imaging, including the possibility of high resolution particle-CT imaging.
+PPS detectors are being developed primarily for high-resolution particle beam tracking and imaging.
 Closed-cell microcavity-PPS devices have demonstrated high efficiencies of 95-100% over a 100 volt plateau, < 1 ns time resolution, submillimeter spatial resolution capability, and high S/N ratios in excess of 1000:1.
 They are thin, lightweight, size scalable and inexpensive.
 They have also demonstrated high rate capability and high stability, operating continuously (i.e., 24/7) at rates of 350 kHz/cm2 for 6 days with a stability over this period of better than 1%.
 We have not established an upper rate limit before saturation, but suspect that we should be able to achieve rates on the order of ≥ 1 MHz/cm2.

 Patents pending.

 A. Mulski et al., “Operation and Performance of Microhexcavity Pixel Detector in Gas Discharge and Avalanche Mode,” Nucl.
 Instrum.
-Meth., vol. A376, 22-September-2018 (https://doi.org/10.1016/j.nima.2018.09.066).
+Meth., vol. A954 (2020), February 1, 2020 (https://doi.org/10.1016/j.nima.2018.09.066).